djevans071/Exploring-White-Wines/projectTemplate.md

 ### Description One

 This kernel density plot of alcohol distributions for low and high quality wines shows that highly rated wines tend to have more alcohol than low-rated wines.
+The mean/median alcohol percentages for high and low quality wines are 11.42%/11.5% and 10.27%/10% respectively.
+The averages are 11.42% and 10.27%.

 ### Plot Two